PRISE2/1.2/README.md

 # 1.2
 These are the MAC, Ubnuntu, and Windows 1.2 versions of the PRISE2 software.
-The QT file should reside within
+The QT file should reside within the MAC version like so: prise2_mac_v1.2>